 At Zuar, we joke that our work with data is often the plumbing of the analytics world.
 "No one wants to talk about pipes, but everyone wants a hot shower."
 This feeling is echoed by professionals in any infrastructure capacity.
 We hear it the most with IT and Supply Chain leaders, whose phones tend to ring only when there's a problem.

-However, in times of crisis - like we're currently experiencing with COVID-19 - the value of a high performing supply chain becomes clear.
+However, in times of crisis, like we've experienced with COVID-19, the value of a high-performing supply chain becomes clear.
 If you're struggling to understand demand, track swiftly changing inventory, develop up-to-date replenishment plans or have a dream of being best-in-class in what you do, this article about supply chain analytics is for you.

 Key Benefits of Modernizing Your Supply Chain Analytics Practice